-Use a clove a day to get the benefits; this is easy to do if you put a little fresh garlic onto a salad, in some roasted veggies or in soup, or if you eat raw, the cloves are easy to purée into raw soups and sauces.
+Use a clove a day to get the benefits; this is easy to do if you put a little fresh garlic onto a salad, in some roasted veggies, or soup, or if you eat raw, the cloves are easy to purée into raw soups and sauces.
 Here are some easy tips to grow your own garlic if you’d like to try that too.

 Many people use oregano oil to fight bacteria, but the whole leaf is also a smart choice.
 Oregano is one of the easiest herbs to grow yourself and also one of the most nutritious.
-A few leaves (about a tablespoon worth) contains more antioxidants than a whole cup of blueberries!
+A few leaves (about a tablespoon worth) contain more antioxidants than a whole cup of blueberries!

 Pumpkin seeds are especially helpful at fighting parasites (which yes, are very easy to encounter through food, water, and even contact with animals and the general public!).
 They contain properties that bind to parasites and help excrete them through the digestive tract.
 Pumpkin seeds are also a wonderful source of plant-based protein, providing 13 grams in just 1/4 cup.
 Try to buy fresh, raw pumpkin seeds (organic is optimal) instead of roasted varieties with oil and salt for the most benefits.

 A cheap and humble food, onions are a great addition to your diet, not just for flavor, but also for your health.
 Like garlic, they are healthy for your liver and heart, help fight the growth of bacteria, and are perfect to use whether you have a mild cold or even something more serious like a fungal infection.
 One reason is that they’re so high in immune-boosting properties.
 They’re a great source of vitamin C, vitamin B6, antioxidants, and potassium.
 You can use them raw or put them into a homemade broth to drink daily or use as a base for a healthy soup.